guzhdz/Itrasition-Course-Project/README.md

 Technologies used:
 - React
-- Next.js
+- Next.js (Javascript, CSS, HTML)
 - Chakra UI
-- Prisma
+- Prisma ORM
 - PostreSQL
-- node.js
+- Node.js

 ## Project instructions and requirements
  Depending of what group you are in):